JonBenet Ramsey 1996 Homicide

 JonBenet Ramsey was 6 years old when she was reported missing from her home in the 700 block of 15th Street on Dec.
 26, 1996.
 Tragically, she was later found dead in that house, and an autopsy revealed the cause of her death as strangulation.

-Possible Kidnapping for ransom
+December 26, 1996 Possible Kidnapping for Ransom

 December 26, 1996

-Police responded, on Dec.
-26, to the home of John and Patsy Ramsey, 755 15th Street in Boulder following a 9-1-1 call.
+Police responded, on December 26, 1996 to the home of John and Patsy Ramsey, 755 15th Street in Boulder following a 9-1-1 call.
 The call, from Patsy Ramsey, stated a note had been found indicating their daughter had been kidnapped.

 5:30 a.m.: When Patsy gets up to make coffee, she discovers a two-and-a-half page handwritten ransom note on the back stairs leading to the kitchen that says her daughter has been kidnapped, the note demanded